-Welcome back to another instalment of the Lady Bay Remedial Massage newsletter!
+Welcome back to another installment of the Lady Bay Remedial Massage newsletter!

 This month I wish to discuss a topic close to my heart = Massage Qualifications.